pagekit/docs/guides/create-a-theme.md

 | `css/theme.css`              | optional | Theme Stylesheet        |
 | `js/theme.js`                | optional | Theme JavaScript        |

-## composer.json
+## Package definition: composer.json

 A theme is a regular Pagekit package.
 Each package needs a description in order to be recognized by Pagekit.
 This description is located in the `composer.json` and looks as follows.
-Detailed information is availabe in the [Packages](../basics/packages.md) chapter.
+Detailed information is availabe in the [Packages](../developer-basics/packages.md) chapter.

 ```json
 {